Subscribe to the Newsletter

 He was a retired church minister.
 He’d worked in the same church for many years, supporting a congregation largely made up of people who themselves or whose parents had worked in coal mines, sometimes for generations.

-(I don’t know about miners in other parts of the world, but in Scotland I would say that miners are tough, self-reliant people, used to working together, with a lot of loyalty to their friends, and quiet pride.
+(I don’t know about miners in other parts of the world, but in Scotland I would say that miners are tough, self-reliant people, used to working together, with a lot of loyalty to their friends, and a quiet pride.
 Immensely hard-working and often extremely generous, they are not, however, much good at discussing their feelings.
 It’s not part of the job specification!
-In fact, outside their families and close friends, the do not opine much.)
+In fact, outside their families and close friends, they do not opine much.)